Dense Label Encoding for Boundary Discontinuity Free Rotation Detection: Introduction

-Most existing works aim to eliminate the sudden loss increase by adding constraints on the loss function or changing the way of calculation, such as IoU Smooth L1 Loss \cite{yang2019scrdet} and Modulated Loss \cite{qian2019learning}.
+Most existing works aim to eliminate the sudden loss increase by adding constraints on the loss function or changing the way of calculation, such as IoU Smooth L1 Loss \cite{yang2019scrdet} and Modulated Loss \cite{qian2019learning}, as shown in Table \ref{table:peer_methods}.
 The advantage is that they can borrow the well developed baselines from horizontal object detectors and reuse the related techniques to boost the detection performance.
 However, such ad-hoc techniques applied on the regression-based detectors cannot guarantee the full dismiss of boundary discontinuity behavior.
-To give a more elegant and effective solution, the more recent work called Circular Smooth Label (CSL) \cite{yang2020arbitrary} argues to apply angle classification instead of regression to address PoA.
+To give a more elegant and effective solution, the more recent work called Circular Smooth Label (CSL) \cite{yang2020arbitrary, yang2020on} argues to apply angle classification instead of regression to address PoA.
 Then, CSL-based method combines with the long-side definition (five-parameter with $180^\circ$ angular range) of bounding box to further tackle the EoE problem.
 The use of `CSL+$180^\circ$' \footnote{Unless otherwise specified, the CSL-based method mentioned in this paper is based on the long-side definition method.} leads to a natural solution to get rid of the boundary discontinuity issue.
 As angle classification based detectors are still in its early stage, there are still many limitations e.g. very heavy prediction layer and difficulty in handling square-like objects.
+The former problem is initially explored by the study \cite{yang2020on}.
 This paper is one of the classification-based endeavors in pushing forward this frontier, with two specific technical advancements as follows.

 First, we design two Densely Coded Labels (DCL) in contrast to the Sparsely Coded Label (SCL, including CSL, One-Hot encoding), which has empirically led to notable training time reduction with meanwhile improved detection accuracy.
 To make DCL as sensitive to angle distance as CSL, we calculate the decimal difference between the predicted angle and the angle label as a angle distance aware weight.
 However, this weight will reintroduce the PoA problem, and we find that the long-side definition method is not conducive to the training of square-like objects.
 Based on the findings of the above two issues, we design Angle Distance and Aspect Ratio Sensitive Weighting (ADARSW).
 ADARSW can eliminate the PoA and can be adaptively adjusted according to the object's aspect ratio, which can greatly reduce the burden of model training.
 Combing `DCL+$180^\circ$+ADARSW' as a whole, extensive experiments and visual analysis on different datasets and detectors prove that DCL-based method can be a better baseline choice than the angle regression-based and CSL-based methods.
 In summary, our work makes the following contributions: